Last Updated on August 17, 2023

 After we quickly exchanged info about ourselves and our travels, Mara led us off to a market in Florence to buy food for our cooking class.

 While meandering through the narrow streets of Florence on the way, she continually pointed out interesting Italian food- and wine-related sights.
-The first were the little tabernacle-like windows on the side of many buildings.
-Originally they were used to deliver wine to houses.
+The first was the little tabernacle-like windows on the side of many buildings.
+Their original purpose was to deliver wine to houses.

-Later, as we passed the Duomo, she explained that when the dome was constructed the contractor became so dismayed by time lost by workers climbing up and down the structure for lunch.
-His solution was to construct a kitchen halfway up the dome so their meals could be prepared on site.
+Later, as we were walking pass the Duomo, she explained that when the dome was constructed, the contractor became quite dismayed by time lost by workers climbing up and down the structure for lunch.
+His solution was to build a kitchen halfway up the dome so their meals could be prepared on-site.

 We were soon at the Cantinetta dei Verrazzano, a bakery/restaurant whose owner is the esteemed Verrazzano winery in Chianti.
-There we were treated to a coffee – in my case, a cappuccino, my favorite – and purchased the bread for the meal.
+There we had coffee – in my case, a cappuccino, my favorite – and purchased the bread for the meal.

 Buying Food for Our Cooking Class in an Amazing Market

-It was a sizable building, remarkably clean and modern inside, with stalls for every food imaginable, from cheese, olive oil, fish and meat to beautiful fruits and vegetables.
+It was a sizable building, immaculate and modern inside, with stalls for every food imaginable, from cheese, olive oil, fish, and meat to beautiful fruits and vegetables.

-At a butcher we bought fresh veal that was ground in front of us, as well as a sizable pork loin that Mara had deboned and wrapped with the bone reattached.
-At other stalls we added buffalo mozzarella, plump fresh tomatoes and fresh spices to our market basket.
-We were then off outside to board a small bus that would take us to the farm for our cooking class.
+At a butcher, we bought fresh veal that was ground in front of us and a sizable pork loin that Mara had de-boned and wrapped with the bone reattached.
+At other stalls, we added buffalo mozzarella, plump fresh tomatoes, and fresh spices to our market basket.
+We were then off outside to board a small bus to take us to the farm for our cooking class.

 Off to the Farm for Our Florence Cooking Class

-Walking to the house we were met by a sizable St. Bernard owned by one of the workers, who was playing with a much smaller but definitely dominant terrier.
+Walking to the house, we met a sizable St. Bernard belonging to one of the workers, who was playing with a much smaller but definitely dominant terrier.

 In the Old Farmhouse, A Kitchen to Kill For

-Inside the wooden-framed farmhouse we found the most incredible kitchen, one that I – and I’m certain many others – would kill for.
+We found the most incredible kitchen inside the wooden-framed farmhouse, one that I – and I’m certain many others – would kill for.

-Beyond two large marble-topped wooden tables, was a massive four-burner gas stove and oven.
+Beyond two large marble-topped wooden tables was a massive four-burner gas stove and oven.
 Water circulated beneath the burners to keep the stovetop clean.
 High-beamed ceilings and glass walls allowed natural light to flood the room.
-It was in this amazing kitchen that the magic began in our much-anticipated cooking class in Florence.
+It was in this fantastic kitchen that the magic began in our much-anticipated cooking class in Florence.

-The first plate we prepared was ragu that needed to simmer for two or three hours.
-For our preparations we were put at stations along the tables to slice, chop and mix.
+The first plate we prepared was ragu, that needed to simmer for two or three hours.
+We were put at stations along the tables to slice, chop and mix for our preparations.

-As we were given onions, carrots and celery each of us was assigned a task.
-The fruits of our labors were then tossed into a pot with ground veal and and oil to brown and cook.
+We were given onions, carrots, and celery, and each of us was assigned a task.
+The fruits of our labors were then tossed into a pot with ground veal and oil to brown and cook.

 Bruschetta and Pasta

-We chopped tomatoes, basil and garlic, which we then mixed with salt.
-We set atop the lightly toasted Tuscan bread, and drizzled it with olive oil.
+We chopped tomatoes, basil, and garlic, which we mixed with salt.
+We set it atop the lightly toasted Tuscan bread and drizzled it with olive oil.

-Time flew by quickly and we were soon making pasta.
-That we also found incredibly easy using just a cup of flour and one egg.
-Carmela, however, warned us that to make really good pasta you need to sing while rolling out the dough.
+Time flew by quickly, and we were soon making pasta.
+We also found that incredibly easy, using just a cup of flour and one egg.
+Carmela warned us that you must sing while rolling out the dough to make perfect pasta.

 A Class Creation – Pizza Fantastico

-After our handmade pastas were put aside to later cook with the ragu, we prepared to make pizza.
-I had guessed we would be doing so since soon after our arrival a farm worker had begun stoking the outside wood-burning oven.
-By this time its temperature had risen to 600°+.
+After our handmade portions of pasta were put aside to later cook with the ragu, we prepared to make pizza.
+I had guessed we would be doing so since a farm worker had begun stoking the outside wood-burning oven soon after our arrival.
+By this time, its temperature had risen to 600°+.

 Carmela’s niece Arla, a “pizzaiola” at Cucineria La Mattonaia in Florence, had joined our cooking class.
 She would be our pizza-making teacher and first showed us how pizza dough is made.
 She then brought us dough which had already been rising for 48 hours.

-In pairs we rolled out the dough for individual pizzas, with a few brave souls tossing it into the air.
-Plenty of ingredients were put on the tables and we each designed our own little masterpieces.
-Again, it was all incredibly simple, and we put each in the hot oven outside.
+We rolled out the dough for individual pizzas in pairs, with a few brave souls tossing it into the air.
+Plenty of ingredients were put on the tables, and we each designed our little masterpieces.
+Again, it was all straightforward, and we put each in the hot oven outside.
 Amazingly it took only about 1½ minutes to make the dough rise and the crust brown.

 We all found the fruits of our labors delicious.
-Even I, who doesn’t particularly enjoy pizza as a rule, ate every bit.
-There is something to be said for fresh-made with fresh ingredients.
+Even I, who doesn’t particularly enjoy pizza, ate every bit.
+There is something wonderful about fresh-made with fresh ingredients.

 The Main Course

-Before sitting for our main course we prepared Amaretto gelato and tiramisu.
-The main challenge, many of us quickly realized, lay in the separation of the egg whites and yolks.
+Before sitting for our main course in our Florence cooking class, we prepared Amaretto gelato and tiramisu.
+Many of us quickly realized that the main challenge lay in separating the egg whites and yolks.
 Later we added sufficient Amaretto to the gelato.

-It was a longish day and was around 5pm when we headed back into town.
-Along the way all of us totally delighted with what we had experienced, learned, and eaten.
+It was a longish day, and it was around 5pm when we headed back into town.
+Along the way, we talked about how delighted we were with what we had experienced, learned, and eaten.